-BCIB works with contractors ahead of construction to forecast the need for and number of workers.
+BCIB works with contractors ahead of construction to forecast the number of workers needed.
 Project construction schedules and trades requirements will continue to drive BCIB's operations and recruitment, and BCIB scales its operations accordingly.

-Workers across all industries are demanding safe and respectful workplaces.
+Workers across all industries deserve safe and respectful workplaces.
 Construction is no different, and culture change on jobsites is an increasingly important factor in recruiting and retaining new workers.
 As more organizations are recognizing the importance of reconciliation and encouraging safe and respectful workplaces, BCIB also offers ROI to other companies.